JordanLos/ECE422-project2/ProjectNotes.md

 ### ToDo

 - [ ] Script to scale up
+  - Scaling don
 - [ ] read response times
+  - Ping
 - [ ] Visualize different things
+  - [ ] workload
+    - get redis
+  - [ ] response time
+    - Ping and test
+  - [ ] size of application
+    - Just use the number thats in python to set the number of replicas
+    - All others are just 1

 ### Scaling